IP Metaverse Series - Part II: Patent Considerations

 Suitably, metaverse-related patent filings generally cover technologies related to augmented reality (AR), mixed reality (MR), and virtual reality (VR).
 These technologies seek to blur the line between the physical and digital domains, non-interactively and interactively integrate digital content into the real world, and create a fully immersive digital world existing entirely apart from the real world.[ii]
 A significant number of patent filings are directed to software and hardware innovations that facilitate the transfer of digital content to the real world and real content to the digital world to allow a real-world person to engage with digital content through their digital “avatar”.

 Many high-profile technology companies are filing patent applications for technologies directed at the metaverse, including Roblox, Nvidia, Epic Games, Microsoft, IBM, Unity, and Apple.
-Of course, no list of companies actively seeking patent protection related to the metaverse would be complete without including Meta (formerly Facebook), which is of course synonymous with “the metaverse”.
+Of course, no list of companies actively seeking patent protection related to the metaverse would be complete without including Meta (formerly Facebook), the recent name change no doubt being an attempt to make the company synonymous with “the metaverse”.

 However, each of these companies has their own unique perspective as to what the metaverse is or ought to be.

 Epic Games is focused on building connected social experiences through technologies in gaming and in the digital entertainment industry.[iii]
 Epic Games introduced one such social experience in 2019 when artist Marshmello performed the first-ever live virtual concert inside of Fortnite, an online video game developed by Epic Games, with millions of users in attendance.[iv]